tassosblackg/HammingCoding-BER/README.md

 Decoding :
 --------------

-In case 1, we use HDD(Hard Decision Decoding) but in case 2 & 3 we use SDD(Soft Decision Decoding)
+In case 1, we use only HDD(Hard Decision Decoding) but in case 2 & 3 we use HDD and SDD(Soft Decision Decoding)

 Finally plot the BER(SNR) function for each case.